LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/rich-messaging.md

 date: 2019-01-24 13:48:11 +0000

 ---
-**Conversational commerce lets people message anytime with businesses without having to call or search a website.
-Rich Messaging is the key to driving more actions directly within in your messaging conversation.**
+Conversational commerce lets people message anytime with businesses without having to call or search a website.
+Rich Messaging is the key to driving more actions directly within in your messaging conversation.

 The LiveEngage messaging solution allows brands to send messages to customers in a variety of ways and formats making conversations more flexible - able to handle new and varying types of interactions.
 This enriches the consumer experience and gets your brand on board with conversational commerce.

-**Rich Messaging includes:**
+**Rich messaging includes:**

 * Structured content cards
-* Structured content Carousel
+* Structured content carousel
-* Quick Replies
+* Quick replies
 * Photo sharing
 * Audio messaging